1.0 Elements of Addressing

 The exceptional address format must be placed in the address block, with the following exceptions:

-a.
-If all the current resident/occupant information cannot be placed on the first or second line of the address, the exceptional address format may be placed no more than 3/4 inch above the address block.
+- If all the current resident/occupant information cannot be placed on the first or second line of the address, the exceptional address format may be placed no more than 3/4 inch above the address block.

-b.
-If an optional endorsement line (OEL) is used, the mailer may elect to place the exceptional address format above the OEL.
+- If an optional endorsement line (OEL) is used, the mailer may elect to place the exceptional address format above the OEL.
 In these cases, the exceptional address format must be at least 1/2 inch, but not more than 3/4 inch, above the optional endorsement line.
 If a window envelope is used with an OEL, the exceptional address information may be printed either in the area on the insert showing through the window or on the envelope above the window.

 For these standards, item(s) refers to the types of mail described in 4.1.2 through 4.1.4.
 DALs in their basic form may be used by mailers as an optional method of addressing and printing of postage indicia on the DALs instead of printing addresses and postage on the items mailed with the DALs.
 DMLs are types of DALs, but also include advertising.
 For purposes of standards in 4.0, the term “DALs” (or “DAL”) will be used to mean both DALs and DMLs, unless a standard specifically states that it applies only to DMLs.

-Saturation mailings of only unaddressed Periodicals or Standard Mail flats may be mailed with detached address labels (DALs), but DALs may not bear simplified addresses when used with Standard Mail flats.
+Saturation mailings of only unaddressed Periodicals or USPS Marketing Mail flats may be mailed with detached address labels (DALs), but DALs may not bear simplified addresses when used with USPS Marketing Mail flats.
 For this standard, saturation mailing means a mailing sent to at least 75% of the total addresses on a carrier route or 90% of the residential addresses on a route, whichever is less.
 Saturation flats presented with DALs that are not automation-compatible and correctly barcoded do not qualify for saturation prices.
 Instead they may be entered at applicable basic carrier route prices.
 This standard (for automation-compatible barcoded DALs) does not apply to DALs with simplified addressing when correctly used with Periodicals flats.

-a.
-The mail is prepared on 5-digit pallets meeting the standards in 705.8.0, except that for flat-size mail, separate 5-digit pallets of carrier route and Presorted price mail are not required.
+- The mail is prepared on 5-digit pallets meeting the standards in 705.8.0, except that for flat-size mail, separate 5-digit pallets of carrier route and Presorted price mail are not required.
 The destination delivery unit (DDU) is determined using the Drop Shipment Product under the provisions for the DDU price in 266.3.0 through 266.6.0 or 266.3.0 through 266.6.0.
 The mail may not be prepared on pallets when the Drop Shipment Product indicates that the delivery unit that serves the 5-digit pallet destination cannot handle pallets.
 For such delivery units, mail with DALs must be prepared in sacks.
 The trays or cartons of DALs must be prepared under 4.3, placed on the same pallet as the pieces, and must be stretch-wrapped together as one unit.

-b.
-The mail is prepared in 5-digit sacks and entered at the destination delivery unit.
+- The mail is prepared in 5-digit sacks and entered at the destination delivery unit.
 The destination delivery unit is determined by using the Drop Shipment Product under the provisions for the DDU price in 266.3.0 through 266.6.0 or 266.3.0 through 266.6.0.
 DALs must be bundled under 4.3 and presented to the destination delivery unit with the accompanying items to be distributed with the DALs.